Abstract and Diagrammatic Reasoning Tests – Guide for 2022

 Don’t be afraid to draw the shapes and experiment on paper before writing your answer – you might be provided with a piece of rough paper and a pencil, but if not, ask.

-Be mindful of time; work as quickly as you can but without sacrificing your accuracy.
+Work as quickly as you can but without sacrificing your accuracy.
 Take note of any time limits the test has.

-Practice working methodically; apply each rule in isolation rather than trying to tackle more than one rule at once.
+Apply each rule in isolation rather than trying to tackle more than one rule at once.

 Abstract reasoning tests can reveal how effective a person is at problem-solving, whether they can work methodically, how well they cope with visual information and the speed at which they can find solutions.